Abhisheknakka/Rshiny_Jobplacements/README.md

-# Rshiny_Jobplacements

-*Job Placement Data Explorer*
+**Rshiny_Jobplacements: Job Placement Data Explorer of certain Colleges**

-This Shiny app allows you to explore job placement data interactively.
-You can filter the data based on various criteria and visualize it using different plots.
-Follow the instructions below to run the app:
+Welcome to the Job Placement Data Explorer!
+This interactive Shiny app allows you to explore job placement data through various filters and visualizations.
+Below are instructions on how to navigate and use the app effectively:

-[Instructions:]{.underline}
+#### Instructions:

+**1. Access the App:**

-1.  **Access the App:** Click on the following link to access the Shiny app: <https://abhisheknakka.shinyapps.io/Rshiny_Jobplacements/>
+-   Click on the following link to access the Shiny app: [Job Placement Data Explorer](https://abhisheknakka.shinyapps.io/Rshiny_Jobplacements/)

-2.  **Wait for Loading:** After clicking the link, the Shiny app will load in your web browser.
-It may take a few moments depending on your internet connection and server load.
+-   Wait for the app to load in your web browser.

+**2. Explore the Data:**

-3.  **Explore the Data:** Once the app is loaded, you'll see the title "Job Placement Data Explorer" at the top.
-The interface provides options to explore the job placement data.
+-   Once loaded, you'll see the title "Job Placement Data Explorer" at the top.

+-   Use the options provided to filter and visualize the job placement data.

+**3. Inputs:**

+-   **College (Dropdown with Multiple Selection):** Select one or multiple colleges.

+-   **Gender (Dropdown):** Filter the data based on gender.

+-   **Stream (Dropdown):** Filter the data based on the stream of study.

+-   **Age Range (Slider):** Specify a range of ages to filter the data.

+-   **Salary Range (Slider):** Specify a range of salaries to filter the data.

+-   **Placement Status (Dropdown):** Filter the data based on placement status.

+-   **Reset Filters (Button):** Click to reset all filters to their default values.

+**4. Selection:**

+-   **Dropdowns:** Click on the dropdown menu and select the desired option.

+-   **Slider:** Drag the handles of the slider to adjust the range.

+-   **Multiple Selection Dropdown (College):** Hold "Ctrl" (or "Cmd" on Mac) while clicking to select multiple colleges.

+**5. Panels:**

+-   **Table Panel:** Displays the filtered data in a table format.

+-   **Plots Panel:** Contains various visualizations based on the filtered data.

+-   **Summary Panel:** Displays summary statistics of the filtered data.

+**6. Use Filters:**

-4.  **Use Filters:** On the left sidebar, you'll find filter options such as Gender, Degree, Stream, Age Range, Salary Range, and Placement Status.
-Use these to customize the displayed data.
+-   Utilize filter options on the left sidebar to customize the displayed data.

-5.  **View Tables and Plots:** The main panel displays tabs such as "Table", "Plots", and "Summary".
-Switch between these tabs to view data tables, visualizations, and summary statistics.
+**7. View Tables and Plots:**

+-   Switch between tabs ("Table", "Plots", "Summary") to view data tables, visualizations, and summary statistics.

+**8. Reset Filters:**

-6.  **Reset Filters:** Click the "Reset Filters" button at the bottom of the sidebar to reset filters and view the original unfiltered data.
+-   Click the "Reset Filters" button to revert to the original unfiltered data.

+**9. Explore Summary Statistics:**

-7.  **Explore Summary Statistics**: The "Summary" tab provides summary statistics of the filtered data, including mean, median, minimum, maximum, and quartiles for numerical variables.
+-   Access summary statistics on the "Summary" tab, including mean, median, minimum, maximum, and quartiles.

+**10. Close the App:**

-8.  **Close the App:** Once done, simply close the web browser tab to exit the Shiny app.
+-   Simply close the web browser tab to exit the Shiny app.